 Conditional Access App Control also supports apps that are configured with identity providers other than Azure AD.
 For more information about this scenario, send an email to email@example.com.

-Session control is available for any browser on any major platform.
+Session control is available for any browser on any major platform on any operating system.
 Mobile apps and desktop apps can also be blocked or allowed.
 By natively integrating with Azure AD, any apps that are configured with SAML or Open ID Connect apps with single sign-on in Azure AD can be supported, including the following featured apps:

 - CornerStone on Demand